danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

     </model-viewer>
 </div>

 The envelope was printed from PLA plastic.
 I designed each half using a band that acted as the sides, with internal tabs for fasteners.
-Then, covers for each half could be printed face-down (so as to pick up a beautiful finish from the print bed) and screwed down onto the bands with some countersunk screws.
+I have a weird preference for avoiding requirement for supports and out-of-plane detail, and this design reduced that.
+Covers for each half could be printed face-down (so as to pick up a beautiful finish from the print bed) and screwed down onto the bands with some countersunk screws.
 This gave the box a nice industrial look and feel.

-For the text on the box, I pulled the company logo from the website and vectorised it in GIMP.
-I also dropped the font into a font finder and selected a similar typeface to use for the rest of the text.
-I had to copy the 'a's as the font I found was dissimilar.
-I had to get creative and use the dots from the 'i's in the colons.
-Once I had it arranged attractively, I imported the vectors into Fusion and extruded them from the envelope face, taking care that they would be legible with the print resolution.

-I'd used a technique in a build at uni where you'd inject viscous acrylic paint into milled surfaces.
+I'd used this trick in a build at uni where you'd inject viscous acrylic paint into milled surfaces.
 The paint would adhere to the walls of each cut but sink in the middle, which would create a very nice radius once it set.
 I bought some paint syringes online and spent an evening injecting acrylic paint into the cuts in the print face.

 <div style="display: flex; justify-content: center; height: 350px; margin-bottom: 2rem;">
   <img src="/images/matta-application/paint.png" alt="10:51:69pm" style="max-width: 100%; border-radius: 15px;">
 </div>

+For the text, I pulled the company logo from the website and vectorised it in GIMP.
+I also dropped the raster into a font finder and selected a similar typeface to use for the rest of the text.
+I had to do some clever shit for some characters - using the dots from the I's as colons, and copying the 'a' entirely.
+Once I had it arranged attractively, I imported the vectors into Fusion and extruded them from the envelope face.

 I wanted a clever link to my website, because the hyperlinks in my CV probably wouldn't work after I printed it out.
 At first I was going to go for a QR code, but that would take too long to paint.
 So, I sourced some NFC tags online and got them delivered.
 They're just basically 1mm thick discs of 25mm diameter.
 I left a cutout in the back of one of the plates and glued the tag in behind it.
 You can program the tags using a simple phone utility.